Signed in as:

 However, the results can make it all worthwhile!

-The four-stage process is discussed below in the context of an ongoing project at the Nature Reserve to restore 140 acres.
+The four-stage process is discussed below in the context of an ongoing project at the Nature Preserve to restore 170 acres.
 The project is being conducted in partnership with Texas Parks and Wildlife with the intent of expanding quality habitat for the endangered Houston Toad.
 However, the habitat improvement is ideal for all native flora and fauna.

 The goal of the mulching is to clear the woody understory just to the level that a UTV can drive over it.